 In order to raise awareness about the importance of sewage systems, Malaysian Digest went onsite to an IWK plant to see firsthand the extent of Malaysians lackadaisical attitude towards their wastewater disposal.

 Did You Know We Have The Largest And Most Sophisticated Treatment Plant In The Asia Pacific Region?

-As the nation’s main operator for sewage treatment, Indah Water Konsortium (IWK) is dedicated in providing the best sewage treatments service possible for the benefit of the country.
+As the nation’s main operator for sewage treatment, Indah Water Konsortium (IWK) is dedicated in providing the best sewage treatment service possible for the benefit of the country.

-Operating in 87 municipalities across the Malaysian peninsular, the government-owned company has been operating sewage plants for many decades.
+Operating in 87 municipalities across the Malaysian peninsula, the government-owned company has been operating sewage plants for many decades.